glajoie/torus_flow_spiking_network/README.txt

 There are two possible ways for quick use:
 (1) in terminal, navigate to directory containing code and type "python LOCAL_MAIN_TF.py" (2) run the python notebook "Basic TORUS_FLOW tutorial.ipynb" for interactive explanations.
-The output of simulations from each parameter set will be stored in a separate folder in "output/" in a MATLAB format.
+The output of simulations from each parameter set will be stored in separate folders within "output/" in a MATLAB ".m" format.
 Each folder will have the run_name followed by four numbers identifying the parameter set form the sub run.
 See LOCAL_MAIN_TF.py for more details.